szw/vim-tags/README.md

 About
 -----

-Ctags support is a great feature in Vim.
+Ctags support is a great feature of Vim.
 One approach to make use of Ctags is the way of Tim Pope's plugins.
 For example in Rails projects, Ctags are generated automatically while Bundler is running and installing new gems.